 What is a mosquito backpack blower?

 A mosquito backpack blower is a motorized device that can be used to dispense large amounts of mosquito-killing pesticide.
 These large sprayers are worn over the shoulders (like a backpack) and come with a nozzle to produce a fine but powerful mist of insecticide.
-This can be used to quickly and effectively treat large areas of outdoor space, ensuring complete elimination of mosquitoes.
+This can be used to quickly and effectively treat large areas of outdoor space, ensuring the complete elimination of mosquitoes.

 Who uses motorized backpack sprayers?

 The main appeal of backpack pesticide sprayers is their speed and efficiency in treating large areas of land.
 For business owners with large lots of land such as vineyards, orchards, ranches, and public gardens, this provides the perfect solution to their mosquito problems.
 A mosquito backpack sprayer can allow for speedy treatment of commercial properties without any need to call in a costly pest control expert.

 Many homeowners find themselves unable to enjoy their backyards during summertime, due to large numbers of mosquitoes plaguing their properties.
 Swarms of these bloodsucking bugs may drive you indoors at sunset, which is a downer if you’d rather be sat in your garden sipping wine!
 Backpack yard sprayers are, therefore, very popular among homeowners with recurrent mosquito problems.